 An editorial in the Macon, Georgia, Daily Telegraph reflected the widely held opinion of the white South at this time: “There is such a radical difference in the mental and moral [nature] of the white and black race, that it would be impossible to secure order in a mixed community by the same [law].”

-The Black Codes in Mississippi and South Carolina in 1865 provoked a storm of protests among many Northerners, who accused the Southern whites of trying to restore slavery.
+The Black Codes in Mississippi and South Carolina in 1865 provoked protests among many Northerners, who accused the Southern whites of trying to restore slavery.
 As a result, Congress refused to seat Southerners elected under the new state constitutions.

 A special congressional committee investigated whether white Southern Reconstruction should be allowed to continue.
 Congress then passed the Civil Rights Act in 1866 (over Johnson’s veto), and Republicans in Congress effectively took control of Reconstruction.
 The Reconstruction Act of 1867 required southern states to ratify the 14th Amendment, which granted “equal protection” of the Constitution to former slaves and to enact universal male suffrage before they could rejoin the Union.

 Under the direction of Congress, most Southern states held new constitutional conventions in 1867-68, and for the first time, freedmen voted and participated.
 Soon, blacks won elections to southern state legislatures and even to the U.S. Congress.
 By 1868, most states had repealed the remains of discriminatory Black Code laws.